aurainsignia/ds-blog/content/articles/article-2-progress.md

 ## Introduction

 It's been a long time since the last article.
-In this post, I want to bring everyone up to speed with how development has been going and also introduce a new roadmap to visualize how the rest of the game's development will look leading up to release.
+In this post, I want to bring everyone up to speed with how development has been going and explain how certain systems are being implemented in the game.

 ## Development Progress